taiman9/Deep-learning/Convolutional-nn/README.md

-In this project, I implement the ConvNet for digit classification tasks.
+In this project, I implement the ConvNet for digit classification using Pytorch.
 Please view the **Implementation** section in *Convolutional-nn.pdf* for project details and *Report.docx* for implementation results.